The Pure Aero Lite and the regular Pure Aero are both popular tennis rackets made by French racket manufacturer Babolat.

-The Babolat Pure Aero is famously endorsed by 22 grand slam singles champion Rafael Nadal as well as Felix Auger-Aliassime, Jennifer Brady, Danielle Collins, Leylah Fernandez, Bethanie Mattek-Sands, and Elise Mertens.
+The Pure Aero range of tennis rackets is famously endorsed by 22 grand slam singles champion Rafael Nadal as well as other top pros including Felix Auger-Aliassime, Jennifer Brady, Danielle Collins, Leylah Fernandez, Bethanie Mattek-Sands, and Elise Mertens.

 Comparison of the Babolat Pure Aero Lite and Pure Aero

-The comparison below is for the 2019 versions of the Babolat Pure Aero Lite and Pure Aero.
+The comparison below is for the 2019 versions of the Babolat Pure Aero Lite (or PAL”) and Pure Aero (or “PA”).

-As the Pure Aero Lite is over an ounce lighter than the regular Pure Aero, it will be much easier for beginner to intermediate players to use.
+As the PAL is over an ounce lighter than the regular PA, it will be much easier for beginner to intermediate players to use.

-In terms of arm friendliness, both of these rackets have relatively high stiffness ratings so are best avoided if you have had arm issues in the past.
+In terms of arm friendliness, both of these frames have relatively high stiffness ratings so are best avoided if you have had arm issues in the past.